5umit1711/Contact_Manager/README.md

 ## Challenges Faced
 1. Connecting backend and database.
 It was giving some error at first but then i managed to overcome it.
 2. Using material UI for table and pagination.
+I have to look again and again to the documentation of the material UI.